ntibi/wave_function_collapse/README.md

 # wave-function-collapse
-visual wave function collapse algorithm implementation using rust and bevy
+visual wave function collapse algorithm implementation on a tile map using rust and bevy

 ## running the app
 `cargo run --release`